ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/README.md

 ![image](https://github.com/ChrisLMills/Udacity-Image-Classification-using-AWS-SageMaker/assets/31799634/495a3936-5281-4585-95de-45af2f6f41eb)

-As we can see from this second plot, we have a classic bias caused by overfitting.
+As we can see from this second plot, we have overfitting of the model to the training data.
+This is resulting in the low accuracy of 70%.
 With more time, I would look at implimenting the following measures:

 Dropout layer
+Regularization
 More image pre-processing, such as flipping and rotating.

 ## Endpoint deployment

 ## Prediction